Christoph Waltz: Career

 Waltz played gangster Benjamin Chudnofsky in The Green Hornet (2011); that same year, he starred in Water for Elephants and Roman Polanski's Carnage.
 He played German bounty hunter King Schultz in Quentin Tarantino's Django Unchained (2012), a role Tarantino wrote specifically for Waltz.
-During a training accident prior to filming, Waltz injured his pelvis, though it did not impact his role in the film.
+During a training accident before filming, Waltz injured his pelvis, though it did not impact his role in the film.
 His role garnered him acclaim once again, with Waltz winning the Golden Globe, the BAFTA, and ultimately the Academy Award for Best Supporting Actor.

 In April 2013, he was selected as a member of the main competition jury at the 2013 Cannes Film Festival.
 He directed a production of the opera Der Rosenkavalier at the Vlaamse Opera in Antwerp in late 2013, and in Ghent in early 2014.
 In 2014, he was selected as a member of the jury for the 64th Berlin International Film Festival.
 He starred as Walter Keane in Tim Burton's Big Eyes, which opened on 25 December 2014, and appeared as Ernst Stavro Blofeld in Spectre, the 24th film in the James Bond franchise.

 In July 2016, he portrayed lead villain Captain Leon Rom, a corrupt Belgian captain, in The Legend of Tarzan.

 In 2017, Waltz appeared in the films Tulip Fever and Downsizing.
 In 2019, Waltz appeared in the action fantasy Alita: Battle Angel.
 He directed a production of the opera Falstaff, again at the Vlaamse Opera in Antwerp in late 2017, and in Ghent in early 2018.

 In 2018, Waltz agreed to play the leading role in a film adaptation of the novel The Nazi and the Barber.
 He described the main role, that of mass murderer Max Schulz, as a "juicy role".

-In 2019, Waltz directed and starred in the crime film Georgetown, in which he portrays a man suspected of murdering his wife in order to raise his social status.
+In 2019, Waltz directed and starred in the crime film Georgetown, in which he portrays a man suspected of murdering his wife to raise his social status.
 The film premiered at the 2019 Tribeca Film Festival and was released to cinemas on 14 May 2021.

 In 2020, Waltz starred in the web series Most Dangerous Game, receiving his first Primetime Emmy Award nomination.

 In 2021, he reprised the role of Ernst Stavro Blofeld in the James Bond film No Time to Die.

 He starred in the Amazon Prime series The Consultant in 2023.

 Waltz received an Icon award at the Newport Beach Film Festival on 17 October 2024, in recognition of his career.
 The festival opened with the premiere of the movie Old Guy, starring Waltz.

-In March 2025, it was announced he would join Season 5 of Only Murders in the Building on Disney+.
+In March 2025, it was announced he would join Season 5 of Only Murders in the Building on Hulu.
 It was later confirmed that he would portray the recurring character of Bash Steed, an artificial intelligence tycoon and murder suspect.

+The same year saw the release of Luc Besson's film Dracula, in which he played a significant supporting role, the priest who hunts Dracula.
+It was the biggest French film of the year, with a budget of over $50 million.
+The film was filmed in English.